 In order to participate in the internship program, you must have completed 60 credits toward graduation at the time your internship begins, including 15 credits in Psychology.
 You must have a 2.0 grade point average or better, overall and in Psychology.
 Only grades earned at Shippensburg University count.
-You also must complete an internship application that will need to be approved by 1) the professor teaching the internship class, 2) the psychology internship committee, and 3) the Dean of the College of Arts & Sciences.
+You must also complete an internship application that will need to be approved by the professor teaching the internship class, the psychology internship committee, and the Dean of the College of Arts and Sciences.

-If your internship involves one-to-one confidential and personal interaction with clients, you must take PSY 384 (Person to Person Interaction) prior to your internship.
-Likewise, if it involves group interaction, you must take PSY 361 (Group Interaction) prior to your internship.
+If your internship involves one-to-one confidential and personal interaction with clients, you must take PSY 384 (Person-to-Person Interaction) prior to your internship.
+Likewise, if it involves group interaction, you must take PSY 361 (Psychology Group Interaction) prior to your internship.
 If your internship will involve interaction with children, you must have taken a child psychology or child development course prior to your internship.
 Comparable training may qualify.
 Please discuss your preparation with your agency, faculty internship coordinator, or the department internship coordinator.
 Approval of your internship application will depend, in part, on your academic preparation for the particular internship you are proposing.

 You will be expected to complete 120 “work” hours for a 3-credit internship.
 In addition, you will also need to complete further requirements that will involve your integration of the internship experience with prior classroom knowledge.
 At a minimum, you will need to keep a log of your experiences each day and write a paper at the end of the internship.
 Your internship professor will give you a syllabus outlining the requirements and the basis for assigning an internship grade.

-At the end of the internship experience, you are expected to complete the Student Internship Evaluation Form (included in the application packet).
-Please give it to the department internship coordinator or the secretary.
+At the end of the internship experience, you are expected to complete the Student Internship Evaluation Form, which is included in the application packet.
 It will be kept on file and may wind up in our internship booklet for other students to read.